Cloudxtreme/pfind/README.md

 	pfind [ %exe == /bin/rm -or %cwd == /etc ] -printf '%exe (pid=%pid) in %{cwd}\n'

-Send SIGHUP to process with pid in /var/run/apache.pid, but only if it is really /usr/bin/apache:
+Send `SIGHUP` to process with PID in `/var/run/apache.pid`, but only if it is really `/usr/bin/apache`:

 	pfind -pidfile /var/run/apache.pid -and %exe == /usr/sbin/apache -hup